javeriaj79/Machine-Learning-Heart-Disease-Prediction/README.md

 4. Run the script using a Python environment or a Jupyter Notebook.

 ## Dataset Description :
 The dataset used in this project is the Heart Disease dataset.
-It contains information on various health metrics, such as age, sex, cholesterol levels, blood pressure, and glucose levels, to predict the likelihood of developing coronary heart disease.
+It contains information on various health metrics, such as age, cholesterol levels, blood pressure, and glucose levels, to predict the likelihood of developing coronary heart disease.

 ## Data Preprocessing :
 - The dataset is read using `pandas` and unnecessary columns (like 'education') are dropped.